When Can We Travel To Thailand In 2022?

 If elephants aren't your favourite animal yet - they will be once you meet them.
 An integral part of Thailand's history and culture, these gentle giants are friendly, intelligent and adorable.
 Elephants should only ever be interacted with in an ethical context at a legitimate sanctuary, never ridden.
 The fight against animal cruelty in Thailand is ongoing, so it's important to do your research and make sure any elephant experience while travelling Thailand is socially responsible.

-Although we can’t easily travel to Thailand just yet, things are looking good for reopening in November!
-Travel restrictions are easing and tourism will return with a surge in demand, so now is the time to get planning.
+THAILAND IS OPEN and we have kicked off our Thailand trips!
+Travel restrictions are easing and tourism has returned with a surge in demand, so now is the time to get planning.